 Two types of bayonets were sent to Mexico with the initial batch of Mondragon rifles.
 One bayonet was a standard knife type, while the other was this radically new Spade type.
 Here is the original patent of the combined “weapon and tool.”

-These are pictures of the Mondragon spade bayonet.
+The pictures below are of the Mondragon spade bayonet.
 They are marked on the guard with “REPUBLICA MEXICANA” (REPUBLIC OF MEXICO).
 On the face of the blade, they are marked “HIERRO” and “MADERO” on either side and parallel to the strengthening rib.
 These markings, HIERRO which means “Iron” and MADERA which means “Wood” have long confused collectors for years as to their meaning.
-The original patent called for a different temper for each edge of the bayonet.
+The original patent called for a different tempering of the metal for each edge of the bayonet.
 The MADERA side is for cutting wood and the HIERO side for cutting iron, such as barbed wire.
-The bayonet can also be used as an entrenching tool, and in a pinch….. impale the bad guys when you run out of ammo.
-The holes on either side of the grip is for the rifle’s two-piece cleaning rod.
+The bayonet can also be used as an entrenching tool, and in a pinch…… impaling the bad guys.
+The holes on either side of the grip are for the rifle’s two-piece cleaning rod.

 The spade bayonet on the left is on display at the Mexico Museum in Mexico City, the spade bayonet on the right was sold at a recent Julia Auction.

 It should be noted these bayonets are rarer than the gun.

 The knife bayonet is even more rare the spade bayonet, only one or two have been recorded.
 This one is from “Collecting Bayonets” by J.A.
 Maddox.